dwave-examples/tour-planning/README.md

 ### Configuring the CQM

-The upper middle section of the user interface lets you configure the constrained quadratic model used to select the modes of locomotion for each leg of the tour.
+The upper-middle section of the user interface lets you configure the constrained quadratic model used to select the modes of locomotion for each leg of the tour.

 For the constraints on cost, time, and steepness you can select whether to